Video game packaging: Console packages

 The earliest consoles had game cartridges; the Intellivision cartridge packaging featured a box color-coded to the "network" or category of the game (one of several themes, such as "action", "sports", etc.).
 The front cover opened up, book style; on the inner front cover, a slot retained the paper manual – a simple booklet, as well as the poly controller overlays.
 In the main confines of the box, a plastic tray was recessed into which the cartridge fit snugly.
 When other companies began to produce cartridges for Mattel's system, other types of boxes began to appear, such as Imagic's simple cardboard box, which opened from the top to reveal simple cardboard retainers for the cartridge and rules booklet.

 Unlike PC games, console manufacturers charge a license fee to anyone developing for their machine, and exert a certain amount of influence in the style of packaging.
 Nintendo, for example, maintained almost completely standardized boxes for SNES games.
 PlayStation 2, GameCube, and Xbox game boxes also conform to the keep case form factor.

 All cases of PAL region games for PlayStation and Dreamcast are thicker than standard North American and Japanese CD-cases.
 This is due to thicker manuals that often include many European languages.
 An exception to this were Australian-market PlayStation games later in the console's life, which were released in standard-sized jewel cases with the manual in English only.

 Games for handheld systems are usually packaged in smaller boxes, to match the portable nature of the machine.
 The Game Boy Advance's cardboard boxes are a little smaller than SNES/N64 packaging, and games for the Nintendo DS and PSP both come in smaller, CD-like cases.

 While DVD-like boxes are common in the current generation of gaming, the original cardboard packaging used for past cartridge-based games is scarce, as they were often discarded by the original owner of the game.
 As such, many cartridge-based games bought in second hand markets often are missing their original boxes, and the boxes themselves are now viewed as collector items.

-PlayStation 3, PlayStation 4, Xbox One, PlayStation 5, and Xbox Series X/S games are packaged into Blu-ray keep cases.
+PlayStation 3, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S games are packaged into Blu-ray keep cases.
 With some generations, standardised colours have been used for the edging.